 Landowner Application and Deadlines

-Landowners interested in the Forestry Legacy Program must prepare an application for the program and also choose a Project Advocate to research the property’s amenities, prepare a proposal and a GIS-quality map, and possibly combine several properties together in an effort to increase the competitiveness of the application.
+Landowners interested in the Forestry Legacy Program must prepare an application for the program and also choose a Project Advocate to research the property’s conservation attributes, prepare a proposal and a GIS-quality map, and possibly combine several properties together in an effort to increase the scope and competitiveness of the application.

 The Project Advocate is typically a land trust or other private land conservation organization, but may also be the land conservation staff of a governmental entity or any other interested organization.
-These organizational entities typically have staff and resources that allow for the enhanced proposal development necessary to secure funding in this competitive process.
+These organizational entities have staff and resources that allow for improved GIS map making and conservation value identification.
+Due to the competitive nature of the grant funding program, landowners or Project Advocates are advised to contact us early to request preliminary project feedback while contemplating a proposal.
+Providing project information that speaks to the scale, conservation impact and rationale of the project’s relevance to the FLP will aid in the preliminary feedback offered.

 Application Review and Ranking

-Project Proposals received each year are reviewed and ranked by a four-member Forest Legacy Subcommittee, confirmed by the state’s full Forest Stewardship Committee, and presented to the State Forester for nomination of the top three Virginia proposals for national ranking.
+Project proposals received during each grant application cycle are reviewed and ranked by the state’s Forest Stewardship Coordinating Committee and presented to the State Forester for nomination of top Virginia proposals for submission to compete for federal funding during the national ranking process.

-A panel of FLP personnel from across the nation determine a national project ranking, which is considered by the President and by Congress during federal budget deliberations.
-Highly-ranked proposals receive funding (or partial funding) in the Appropriations Act.
+A panel of FLP personnel from across the nation determine the national project rankings, which are then considered by the President and by Congress during federal budget deliberations.
+Highly-ranked state proposals then receive federal funding (or partial funding) in the Appropriations Act.

 Additional Resources